 FIFA World Cup Russia

-A selection of illustrations from the FIFA World Cup in Russia where Tim was commissioned by the Daily Telegraph to produce an image a day throughout this remarkable tournament.
+A selection of illustrations from the FIFA World Cup in Russia where Tim was commissioned by the Daily Telegraph to produce an illustration [and text] every day for 35 consecutive days creating a unique 'live' visual diary of this remarkable tournament.

 Street Child World Cup

 24 teams and over 200 street-connected children come together in Moscow for their own international football tournament, festival of arts and Congress for their rights.
 These illustrations and animations are a record of this dynamic and colourful event exhibited in Moscow at the Amber Plaza, where these young people made their voices heard, calling for the rights of millions of children surviving on the streets worldwide.

 Painted on the perimeter fence of the Action Factory on Locksbrook Road.
 This building was the former Herman Miller Factory designed by Grimshaw Architects in 1976 and soon to be the new home for Bath School of Art and design.
 The mural celebrates work and industrial heritage of the city and the art school in 2018.

 The Herman Miller factory, designed by Grimshaw Architects in 1976, is now home to Bath School of Art and Design.
 The transformation from a factory to an art school will take place over the next 18 months and Tim will be updating posts throughout 2018.

 "It is sufficient to wander through the maze of cases letting your curiosity lead you."
 Pitt Rivers Museum Oxford 2017

 Tim was the first recipient of the Doug Patterson/RCA bursary to draw all 20 Eastern Orthodox Monasteries of Mount Athos and exhibit at The Mount Athos Centre in Thessaloniki 2013-2017